DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 - 5.6.3 Kerberos
     - **Kerberos** is a network authentication protocol widely used in corporate and private networks and found in many LDAP and directory services solutions such as Microsoft Active Directory
     - It provides single sign-on and uses cryptography to strengthen the authentication process
+    - The primary purpose of Kerberos is authentication, since it allows users to prove their identity.
+    - Kerberos requires computer times to be within 5 minutes of each other
     - The purpose of Kerberos is authentication; Kerberos offers a single sign-on solution for users and protects logon credentials
     - Ticket authentication is a mechanism that employs a third-party entity to prove identification and provide authentication - Kerberos is a well-known ticket system
     - After users authenticate and prove their identity, Kerberos uses their proven identity to issue tickets, and user accounts present these tickets when accessing resources